Data Analytics Bootcamp

 • Build complex calculated fields

-• Apply table calculations (running totals, percent of total, ranking)
+• Apply table calculations (running totals, percent of total, ranking, differences, moving averages)

 • Work with advanced date logic and date parameters